AdobeDocs/marketo.en/help/marketo/product-docs/administration/additional-integrations/add-google-adwords-as-a-launchpoint-service.md

 >[!NOTE]
 >
->You can also integrate a [[!DNL Google AdWords] as a [!DNL Launchpoint] service with a [!DNL manager account]](/help/marketo/product-docs/administration/additional-integrations/add-google-adwords-as-a-launchpoint-service-with-a-manager-account.md){target="_blank"}.
+>You can also integrate a [[!DNL Google AdWords] as a [!DNL Launchpoint] service with a manager account](/help/marketo/product-docs/administration/additional-integrations/add-google-adwords-as-a-launchpoint-service-with-a-manager-account.md){target="_blank"}.

 1. Go to the **[!UICONTROL Admin]** section.